A Answers (2)

 Honor Society of Nursing (STTI) answeredOvulation is part of the normal menstrual cycle.
 It is stimulated by several different hormones during the first half of the 28-day cycle.
 An increase in follicle-stimulating hormone makes several follicles, each containing an egg, develop in the ovary.
 Later in the cycle, the follicle-stimulating hormone level drops.
 The female hormone estrogen then stimulates one egg to mature inside a follicle.
 Luteinizing hormone then stimulates the follicle to release the egg, causing ovulation.

-Mehmet Oz, MD, Cardiology, answeredOvulation occurs in response to two hormones—luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredOvulation occurs in response to two hormones—luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Watch the animation to learn more about ovulation.